gushogg-blake/svelte-view-engine/readme.md

 `template`: Path to root template.

 `payloadFormat`: Format of the `${props}` placeholder value.
 Defaults to `"json"`, which inserts a string of JSON directly (must be inserted into a script tag as JSON can contain both single and double quotes).
 Set to `"templateString"` to wrap the JSON as a backtick-quoted string.
-String values in the JSON must not contain unescaped backticks.
+String values in the JSON must not contain unescaped backticks if using this option.

 `dir`: Pages directory.